homecls/createMatlabSnippet/README.md

 ## Usage

-All required functions and example are included in `creatSnippetMatlab_example.zip`.
+All required functions and example are included in `、exmple\creatSnippetMatlab_example.zip`.

 1. Find `createSnippetMatlab_example.m`, clone it, then replace `the path of yourown toolbox`. and `the JSON file name for matlab snippet` with your own ones like: `matlab_snippet.json`. run `createSnippetMatlab_example.m`, and it generate the json file: `matlab_snippet.json`.
    ``` matlab